PrimarisEquilibrium/Suika-Game-Clone/README.md

      b.
 Store the user's highscore locally.

     6. Game loop
      a.
 When a player drops a fruit and it intersects with the maximum height of the boundary end the game.
+[DONE]
      b.
-Show the user their highscore when they lose and a way of restarting.
+Show the user their score when they lose and a way of restarting.
+[DONE]

     7. GUI & Art